Mental health assessments

 Generalized Anxiety Disorder-7 (GAD-7)

 The GAD-7 was originally developed for Generalized Anxiety disorder but is increasingly used for any type of anxiety screening.
 It is a 7-question screener with answers ranging from not at all to nearly every day.
-The general nature of the questions allow them to be easily adapted to other anxiety disorders making it an easy way to maintain an accounting of symptom severity.
+The general nature of the questions allows them to be easily adapted to other anxiety disorders making it an easy way to maintain an accounting of symptom severity.

 Depression Anxiety Stress Scales (DASS)